 Get it in Writing

 Our tax and fee laws can be complex and difficult to understand.
 If you have specific questions about this exemption and who or what qualifies, we recommend that you get answers in writing from us.
-This will enable us to give you the best advice and will protect you from tax, penalties and interest in case we give you erroneous information.
+This will enable us to give you the best advice and may protect you from tax, penalties, and interest in case we give you erroneous information.

-Requests for written advice can be emailed to the CDTFA or mailed directly to the CDTFA office nearest you.
+Requests for written advice can be emailed to us or mailed directly your local CDTFA office.

 For more details, please see publication 8, Get it in Writing!